-The Spanish monk and writer Francisc (Francesc) Eiximenis (1340-1409) entered the Order of the Franciscan Minorites in Barcelona around 1350.
-A year before his death he became bishop of Elna in today Roussillon (France).
-He is considered one of the authors most read, copied, published and translated.
-He had great influence in the literary as well as in the political sphere.
-On the cover page of his 1499 published book "Regiment de la cosa pública" he is pictured with the book in his hand.
-His most famous work is the encyclopedia "Lo Crestià" (The Christian) about the Christian life, of which one page can be seen on the bottom right.
-Of the 13 planned volumes but only four were completed.
-In the third book "Terc" he deals in great detail with the alcoholism and sets strict standards for "decent wine drinking" in terms of quantities and table manners.
-Each one has his own cup in his hand, which he uses hygienic Reasons against the custom of Rundumgehen a hump uttered.
+The Spanish monk and writer Francisc (Francesc) Eiximenis (1340-1409) entered the order of the Franciscan Minorites in Barcelona around 1350.
+A year before his death he became Bishop of Elna in today Roussillon (France).
+He is one of the authors who have been read, copied, published and translated the most.
+He had great influence in the literary as well as in the political field.
+On the cover of his book "Regiment de la cosa pública", published in 1499, he is depicted with the book in hand.
+His most famous work is the encyclopedia "Lo Crestià" (The Christian) about Christian life, of which a page can be seen at the bottom right.
+However, only four of the 13 planned volumes were completed.
+In the third book "Terc" he deals with the in great detail alcoholism and sets strict standards for "decent wine drinking" in terms of quantities and table manners.
+Everyone has their own mug in their hands, which is what they do hygienic Argued against the custom of walking around a tankard.

-The author knows about the positive health-giving Characteristics of wine with limited enjoyment, but he advises strong moralizing to temperance and believes that drunkenness leads to all imaginable vices.
-As a measure, he sets three cups each for lunch and dinner, no more than four.
-Between meals should not be drunk.
-Only his Catalan compatriots adhered to this reasonable measure, all other peoples besides the Italians drink far too much.
-Eiximenis recommends strong, sweet white wines (especially malmsey ) from the Mediterranean from the islands Crete and Mallorca that at that time over the Greek harbor Monemvasia were shipped.
-He clearly gives preference to Italian wines over French and gives as an example a "Tribia" (possibly Trebbiano ).
-He strongly advises mixing strong wine with water, citing the Spanish as an example Priorato out Tarragona (Catalonia).
+The author knows about the positive ones health-giving Characteristics of the wine with limited enjoyment, but it strongly moralizes to moderation and thinks that drunkenness leads to all imaginable vices.
+As a measure, he sets three cups for lunch and dinner, never more than four.
+Under no circumstances should you drink between meals.
+Only his Catalan compatriots adhered to this reasonable measure, all other peoples except the Italians drink far too much.
+Eiximenis recommends strong, sweet white wines (especially malmsey ) from the Mediterranean from the islands Crete and Mallorca that was then about the Greek port Monemvasia were shipped.
+He clearly prefers Italian wines to French wines and cites a "tribia" (possibly Trebbiano ).
+He strongly advises mixing strong wine with water and cites Spanish as an example Priorato out Tarragona (Catalonia).